 Hard water can cause scale on reverse osmosis treatment membranes and ultraviolet light bulbs, which can make treatment less effective.
 A water softener can resolve this problem.

-The membrane manufacturers will often specify what the maximum hardness concentration can be, but industry rule of thumb is that hardness should not exceed 120 to 170 mg/L (7 to 10 grains per gallon).
+The membrane manufacturers will often specify what the maximum hardness concentration can be, but the industry rule of thumb is that hardness should not exceed 120 to 170 mg/L (7 to 10 grains per gallon).

 Vermont Wastewater and Potable Water Revolving Loan Fund